-- 45) Q: How did we pay for the repairs required for past large piping repairs?A: The question is directed at the large MKL water expense spike in 2007.Because of bureaucracy at the state level, our payments for lake dredging were delayed.
-This delay allowed us to have sufficient cash on hand to pay for the spike in 2007 water system costs. - 46) Q: Are there any notes from previous discussions by the MKL Boards with water companies?A: (Chris Allyn): Check in the history room. - 47) Q: If we go with a CWC will we face a higher Compound Annual Growth Rate (CAGR) in rates than the cost of self-maintaining the system?
-A: It appears that the current MKLA CAGR for water expenses is about 1% 2% lower than the CWCs' CAGR (this equates to \$6 \$12 less per year). - 48) Q: How far do we need to get into negotiation to see the CWC's contract terms?

-A: We assume the CWCs have a generic contract and we will ask for it, if it is available.
+A: The question is directed at the large MKL water expense spike in 2007.

+Because of bureaucracy at the state level, our payments for lake dredging were delayed.
+This delay allowed us to have sufficient cash on hand to pay for the spike in 2007 water system costs.

+- 46) Q: Are there any notes from previous discussions by the MKL Boards with water companies?A(Chris Allyn): Check in the history room. - 47) Q: If we go with a CWC will we face a higher Compound Annual Growth Rate (CAGR) in rates than the cost of self-maintaining the system?
+A: It appears that the current MKLA CAGR for water expenses is about 1% 2% lower than the CWCs' CAGR (this equates to \$6 \$12 less per year).
+However, the costs of running the water operations to MKL may rise substantially if some of the uninsured risks (e.g. Product Liability) became insured.
+Insurance costs would then dominate MKL expenses in running the water company.
+The fluctuation in insurance costs may then change the CAGR for MKL.
+Also, large capital expenses for repairs can significantly increase MKLA's average cost increases. - 48) Q: How far do we need to get into negotiation to see the CWC's contract terms? - A: We assume the CWCs have a generic contract and we will ask for it, if it is available.
 At this point both the committee and the CWCs are reluctant to do contact work until there is apparent willingness on the part of the community to sell.
 This may be a chicken-or-egg problem: Some residents may condition their vote on a contract, but we don't proceed to contract until we know that there is a sentiment to sell.
 Since we can't have 95 people negotiating the contract, we will need to defer the actual negotiations to the committee and the Lakeshore lawyer, with the MKLA and Lakeshore Boards approving the contract.
-What the committee needs to know is what terms/conditions are "show stoppers" for the community.

-49) Q: How much due diligence have CWCs done on MKL's water system?
+What the committee needs to know is what terms/conditions are "show stoppers" for the community. - 49) Q: How much due diligence have CWCs done on MKL's water system.
 A: They have done on-site inspections of our water plant and have gotten historical records on operations (e.g. amount of water pumped, age of equipment, etc).

-- 50) Q: Would the CWC need to perform additional due diligence when we decided to move forward?A: If we decide to move forward the companies would need to perform some additional due diligence procedures in advance of the contracting process. - 51) Q: Have the bidders talked to Agra? (note: Agra is a firm under contract to MKL to be its licensed operator for the MKL water system).A: The committee has talked to Agra.
-Agra also has a relationship with the bidders, and possibly could be a sub-contractor to them in the event of a sale. - 52) Q: What is Agra's viewpoint on the potential sale?A: Agra has been helpful in helping the WC analyze the situation.
-Agra's position on sell/hold is neutral. - 53) Q: Is there any benefit from a real estate perspective to have a CWC run the water system?A: This question was directed to the real-estate professionals in the room.
-No answer was recorded. - 54) Q: Has it been easy or difficult to get volunteers to support the water system?
+50) Q: Would the CWC need to perform additional due diligence when we decided to move forward?

+A: If we decide to move forward the companies would need to perform some additional due diligence procedures in advance of the contracting process.

+51) Q: Have the bidders talked to Agra? (note: Agra is a firm under contract to MKL to be its licensed operator for the MKL water system).

+A: The committee has talked to Agra.
+Agra also has a relationship with the bidders, and possibly could be a sub-contractor to them in the event of a sale.

+52) Q: What is Agra's viewpoint on the potential sale?

+A: Agra has been helpful in helping the WC analyze the situation.
+Agra's position on sell/hold is neutral.

+53) Q: Is there any benefit from a real estate perspective to have a CWC run the water system?

+A: This question was directed to the real-estate professionals in the room.
+No answer was recorded.

+54) Q: Has it been easy or difficult to get volunteers to support the water system?